-- Outpatient diagnostic services provided by a hospital one (1) to three (3) days prior to an inpution admission at the same hospital are not separately payable and should be billed as part of the inpution stay. - 2) All hospitul outpatient services that occur on the same day as an inpatient admission at the same hospital are considered part of the inputient stay and are not separately payable. - This policy applies to general hospitals, both in-District and out-of-District, with the exception of specialty hospitals (described in Part II of Attachment 4.19-A) and Maryland hospitals.
+- Outpatient diagnostic services provided by a bospital one (1) to three (2) days prior to an inpatient admission at the same hospital are not separately payable and should be billed as part of the inpatient stay. - 2) All hospital outpatient services that occur on the same day as an inpatient admission at the same hospital are considered part of the inpatient stay and are not separately payable. - 3) This policy applies to general hospitals, both in-District and out-of-District, with the exception of specialty hospitals (described in Part II of Attachment 4.19-A) and Maryland hospitals. - h.

-h.
 Payment Adjustment for Provider Preventable Conditions Policy

-Medicaid payment adjustments for Provider Preventable Conditions set forth in Chapter 92 of Title 29 of the District of Columbia Municipal Regulations shall be processed and paid in accordance with the criteria for psyment adjustment for provider preventable conditions described under Attachment 4.19-B of the State Plan and corresponding rules.
+Medicaid payment adjustments for Provider Preventable Conditions set forth in Chapter 92 of Title 29 of the District of Columbia Municipal Regulations shall be processed and paid in accordance with the criteria for psyment adjustment for provider preventable conditions described under Attachment 4, 19-B of the State Plan and corresponding rules.

-1. Cost Reports and Audits
+L. Cost Reports and Audits

-An in-District hospital shall be required to submit cost in ports and shall comply with sudits in accordance with the requirements described under Part V, Attachment 4.19-A of the State Plan.
+An in-District hospital shall be required to submit cost reports and shall comply with and its in accordance with the requirements described under Part V, - Attachment 4.19-A of the State Plan.